vietle94/website/content/project/NPF-SmearII/index.md

     Validation accuracy (averaged over 5 folds): 0.5205762871988663

-<div class="alert alert-block alert-info"> The overall accuracy in smaller in cross-validation.
+The overall accuracy in smaller in cross-validation.
 It shows that in the first train and test split, we were lucky at getting indices to get the high accuracy in the test set